 Past Programs: Afghanistan | Azerbaijan | Benin | Bolivia | Burkina Faso | Burma | Burundi | Democratic Republic of Congo | Dominican Republic | Ecuador | Egypt | El Salvador | Ethiopia | Ghana | Guatemala | Guinea | Guyana | Honduras | India | Indonesia | Kenya | Kyrgyzstan | Lesotho | Liberia | Madagascar | Mali | Namibia | Nepal | Nicaragua | Niger | Nigeria | Paraguay | Peru | Philippines | Rwanda | Senegal | Sierra Leone | South Africa | Swaziland | Tajikistan | Tanzania | Timor-Leste | Uganda | Ukraine | Vietnam | Zambia

 Although the strategies for implementation have varied widely from country to country, dependent on contextual factors such as the strength of the health system, the relationship with the government, cultural factors, geography, etc., several key themes, were critical for success, regardless of region or intervention.
-These resources explore learning on three key themes - scale up, community level activities, and quality of service provision-from the broad experiences of MCHIP, as well as the broader reproductive, maternal, newborn and child health community.
+These resources explore learning on four key themes - scale up, community level activities, quality of service provision, and equity - from the broad experiences of MCHIP, as well as the broader reproductive, maternal, newborn and child health community.